CBN Announces New Deadline for PoS Geo-Fencing Compliance

 POS operators announce plan to suspend services

-Earlier, Legit.ng reported that the Association of Point of Sale Service Providers (POS) has stated that its activities may be shut down throughout the nation should the Central Bank of Nigeria (CBN) and the Federal Competition and Consumer Protection Commission (FCCPC) fail to immediately intervene in the alleged exclusivity practice by two companies.
+Earlier, Legit.ng reported that the Association of Point of Sale Service Providers (POS) stated that its activities would be shut down throughout the nation should the Central Bank of Nigeria (CBN) and the Federal Competition and Consumer Protection Commission (FCCPC) fail to immediately intervene in the alleged exclusivity practice by two companies.

-The Association stated that it had submitted an official complaint on its website and to regulators concerning the "unlawful, constant decisions" from the two companies, which, the group says, were violating regulatory laws in their operation.
+The association stated that it had submitted an official complaint on its website and to regulators concerning the "unlawful, constant decisions" from the two companies, which, the group says, were violating regulatory laws in their operation.

 Source: Legit.ng